 Spiral Dynamics

 Spiral Dynamics is a theory of human development introduced in the 1996 book Spiral Dynamics: Mastering Values, Leadership and Change, by Don Beck and Chris Cowan.
-The book is based on the theory of psychology professor Clare W. Graves (archives), and targeted at a business management audience.
+The book is based on the theory of psychology professor Clare W. Graves (archives) and aimed at a business readership.

-The nine colour-coded Spiral Dynamics domains are known variously as Levels of Existence, vMEMEs, value systems, levels, motives, zones, development stages, and stages of consciousness.
+The nine colour-coded Spiral Dynamics domains are known variously as Levels of Existence, vMEMEs, value systems, levels, motives, zones, development stages, altitudes of development, and stages of consciousness.

 A later short-lived collaboration between Beck and the philosopher and author Ken Wilber produced Spiral Dynamics Integral (SDi), with Wilber subsequently incorporating his own modified version into his overall Integral theory.
-Wilber recoloured four of the development stages: Beige became Infrared, Purple became Magenta, Blue became Amber, and Yellow became Teal.
+Wilber recoloured four of the development stages: Beige to Infrared, Purple to Magenta, Blue to Amber, and Yellow to Teal.
 The Spiral Dynamics graphic appearing further down this page shows both colour schemes.

 More recently, Wilber’s colour scheme was adopted by Frederic Laloux, author of Reinventing Organizations and founder of the Teal organisations movement.
 Laloux had intended to write about Yellow organizations, but Don Beck withheld his consent.